 Eyes are thoroughly examined for common refractive conditions such as short sightedness (myopia), long sightedness (hyperopia) and astigmatism.

 If patients require spectacles or new lenses, prescriptions will be provided.

 Clinicians will also examine the health of your eyes, looking for signs of cataract, glaucoma and age-related macular degeneration as well as general health problems which sometimes affect the eyes first.

 Our dispensing clinic provides a wide selection of spectacle frames - from budget styles to designer names - at competitive prices.
 With many frames in stock, patients are assisted by qualified dispensing opticians to find frames that look great, fit well and are good value for money.
 We dispense what is best for the patient depending on their individual requirements.
 We offer full dispensing services including, but not limited to:

 We will supply any lens currently on the market and have no core product range therefore no limitations or brand loyalties.
 Prices for frames start from £14.00 and vary depending on type, brand and material.
 Designer eyewear lines include:

-Dry eye disease (DED) or dry eye syndrome (DES) is a condition where the tears produced are insufficient to moisten and nourish the eye/s.
+Dry eye disease (DED) [sometimes referred to as dry eye syndrome] is a condition where the tears produced are insufficient to moisten and nourish the eye/s.
 This causes symptoms such as dryness, irritation, poor vision refreshed by blinking and even watering.
 Dry eyes can be a persistent symptom due to a disruption of the very fragile tear film which bathes the surface of your eyes.
 In the Dry Eye clinic, we aim to determine the cause of the problem (initial appointment) and to apply an effective management strategy (follow up visits).

-Find out more about services provided by our Dry Eye Clinic.
+Find out more about services provided by our Dry Eye Clinic under book now.